 The golf swing requires a combination of shoulder movement through a wide range of motion at high speed, and strong rotation of the trunk.
 Both movements produce risk of injury, as do other aspects of the game.
-A variety of golfing injuries fall into two broad categories, cumulative (usually the result of overuse) and acute or traumatic injuries.
+Common golfing injuries include:

 Injury Prevention Strategies

-- Keep the spine vertical during the follow-through, avoiding any hyperextension of the spine.
+- Keep the spine vertical during the follow-through, avoiding any hyperextension.

 - Shorten the length of the back swing, ending with the club head at a 1 o’clock rather than 3 o’clock position.

-- Slow the velocity of the swing in order to produce less shock to the arm when the ball is struck.
+- Slow the velocity of the swing in order to produce less shock to the arms and shoulders when the ball is struck.

 Reaching Lateral Side Stretch: Stand with your feet shoulder width apart, then slowly bend to the side and reach over the top of your head with your hand.
 Do not bend forward.